 Our philosophy is that students learn in a supportive environment.
 Our vision is to change practice by developing exceptional critical thinkers who become leaders in their diverse communities.
 As a program, we value: community, equity, compassion, critical inquiry, advocacy, and lived experiences.

 We're here to help on your way to becoming a speech-language pathologist!
 Learn about the admissions process and contact your admissions counselor.

-Speech-Language Pathology (MS)
+Speech-Language Pathology Curriculum

 Our faculty integrates the best current evidence with client-centered care using innovative and practical approaches to teaching.
 Students have the opportunity to work closely with faculty, professional speech-language pathology clinical supervisors, and gain interdisciplinary experience working with allied health professionals in a variety of community-based settings throughout the graduate program.